 Washing and cooking with hard water can be unpleasant, and the financial impact of hardness damage certainly isn’t something to take lightly.
 If you want to treat hard water to achieve the ideal level of hardness, you can eliminate the problem before it even enters your home.

 Hard water can be softened – it’s simply a case of removing the calcium and magnesium minerals that cause scale.
 Of course, this isn’t something you could do manually.
 Instead, you’ll need a system called a water softener.

 📌 Hard Water Treatment Solutions

-There are three most common water softening solutions on today’s market: ion exchange water softeners, salt-free water conditioners, and electromagnetic water descalers.
+There are three most common water treatment solutions on today’s market to address hard water: ion exchange water softeners, salt-free water conditioners, and electromagnetic water descalers.

 Ion Exchange Water Softener

-Ion exchange water softeners are the original, traditional means of softening water.
+Ion exchange water softeners Like the Springwell SS and Softpro Elite are the original, traditional means of softening water.
 They use sodium or potassium to soften water and consist of two tanks: a sodium tank and a resin tank.